The Northernmost City In The U.S. Is Located In Alaska, And It's Dark For 65 Days A Year

 Northernmost City In The U.S.

-Does the sun set in Utqiagvik in the summer time?
+Does the sun set in Utqiagvik in the summertime?

-For 80 days during the summer months in this little town the sun doesn’t set.
-The Arctic Circle is the actual boundary for true midnight sun.
+For 80 days during the summer months in this little town, the sun doesn’t set.
+The Arctic Circle is the actual boundary for the true midnight sun.
 South of this line the rest of Alaska essentially experiences twilight, as the sun does dip below the horizon.
 While the sky may still be bright the actual orb of the sun can’t be seen.
 North of the Arctic Circle, where Utqiagvik resides, the sun stays fully in the sky for 80 long and beautiful days.
-You’ll be able to experience this beautiful phenomena from mid-May through mid-July.
+You’ll be able to experience this beautiful phenomenon from mid-May through mid-July.

 What is the longest day in Utqiagvik during the year?